metrixmedia/SteamEmulator/Readme_experimental.txt

 For the LAN only connections feature:
-If for some reason you want to disable this feature create a file named: disable_lan_only.txt beside the steam_api dll.
+If for some reason you want to disable this feature create a file named: disable_lan_only.txt beside the steam_api dll or inside the steam_settings folder beside the steam api dll.

 I noticed a lot of games seem to connect to analytics services and other crap that I hate.